myobie/rep/README.md

 ## Usage

-`include Rep` into any class and it is endowed with a `#to_json` method, among other things.
-You describe the top level keys you want for your json with the `::fields` method.
-The values for the fields are expected to be returned from methods on the object of the same name.

-If a class has `fields :one => :default`, then `def one; 1; end` is expected.
+`include Rep` into any class.
+See [nathanherald.com/rep](http://nathanherald.com/rep) for complete docs on every method.

 ## Examples